 - confusion and trouble concentrating

-How are Fatty Liver Disease and Liver Fibrosis evaluated?
+How are Fatty Liver Disease and Liver Fibrosis diagnosed and evaluated?

 Your doctor will begin by asking you about your medical history and symptoms.
 You will also undergo a physical exam.